F4KEHOOMAN/Tugas-Pemrosesan-Paralel/README.md

 # Tugas-Pemrosesan-Paralel

-Checking RAM, CPU, and RX/TX
+Checking RAM, CPU, and RX/TX with paramiko

 Kelompok 7: